Stanley depth and the lcm-lattice: Applications

 \subsection{Further applications}

-From the fact that every finite atomistic semilattice is the image of some $\bool{k}$, we can derive the following \qq{local} version of the Stanley conjecture. \begin{theorem} The following are equivalent: \begin{enumerate} \item The Stanley conjecture holds for $S/I$ for every monomial ideal $I$. \item If the Stanley conjecture holds for $S/I$ a monomial ideal $I$, then it also holds for every monomial localization of $S/I$. \end{enumerate} The same equivalence holds for monomial ideals $I$ instead of quotients $S/I$, where one takes images of $I$ under the map sending variables to $1$ instead of localization. \end{theorem} \begin{proof} It is known that the maximal ideal satisfies the Stanley conjecture.
-By Remark \ref{lem:free}, together with Lemmata \ref{lemma:goingup} and \ref{lem:pullback}, every quotient $S/I$ can be seen as a localization of a quotient $S'/I'$, where $I'$ has the same lcm-semilattice as the maximal ideal. \end{proof}

-\begin{remark} In order to prove the Stanley conjecture for a module of the form $S/I$, it is enough to consider the case when $S/I$ is Cohen-Macaulay (see Herzog et al. \cite{HJY}, \cite{HJZ}).
-But if $S/I$ is Cohen-Macaulay and satisfies the Stanley conjecture, the so does every monomial localization of it.
-This follows via polarization from the fact that every link of a partitionable simplicial complex is itself partitionable.

-So one might easily arrive at the false conclusion that this together with Theorem \ref{thm:local} implies the Stanley conjecture.
-The reason why this does not work is the following: Even though Theorem \ref{thm:local} allows us to assume that $S/I$ is the localization of another quotient $S'/I'$ satisfying the conjecture, $S'/I'$ might fail to be Cohen-Macaulay. \end{remark}

-Finally, let us point out some more results that also follow from our main result.
+Finally, let us point out several results that also follow from our main result.
 The following result was originally proven in Ishaq \cite{Is}.
 See also Seyed Fakhari \cite{SF} for a different proof. \begin{proposition} Let $J \subsetneq I \subset S$ be two monomial ideals.
 Then